SyedIbrahimHamza/Restaurant_Bill_Genrator/README.md

 found = False

-to track whether an item was found in the order.
+to keep track of whether an item already exists in the order.

 When an item is found: